- Bawnmore Community Infant School

 - W www.bawnmorein…ntschool.co.uk

-- A mainstream state school for pupils aged from 4 to 7
+- A state school for boys and girls aged from 4 to 7.

 - Boarding: No

 - Outcomes for children and learners Good 2

 - Quality of teaching, learning and assessment Good 2

 - Effectiveness of leadership and management Good 2